Hi, Mark Davis from WBAP, Dallas, Fort Worth, Texas.

 Still want them.

-So your thoughts on nuke power, please.
+So, your thoughts on nuke power, please.

-So and there absolutely are some on the left who have said, you know, after thirty years, you know, you know, pardon me, urinating all over nuclear power, I gotta tell you, it may be better than that coal-fired plant down the street, and we may need to start to smile on that a little bit.
+So, and there absolutely are some on the left who have said, you know, after 30 years, you know, you know, pardon me, of urinating all over nuclear power, I got to tell you, it may be better than that coal-fired plant down the street.

-So uh and that's really what got me going on it's it's not conservatism that leads me to smile on the notion of exploring nuclear power.
+It's not conservatism that leads me to smile on the notion of exploring nuclear power.

 It's just sensibility, man.

-More American energy.
+More American energy, more American energy.

-I'm more than willing to be cautious.
+I'm more than willing to be cautious here in Texas and all over America.

-I'm a huge fan of finding more American sources of energy.
+I'm a huge fan of the natural gas industry, I'm a huge fan of more domestic energy, I'm a huge fan of finding more American sources of energy.

-But if the question is, are there some possible health concerns about having a Saturn V gantry out in the back of your house to bring uh natural gas out of some underground rock formation?
+But if the question is, are there some possible health concerns about having a Saturn V gantry out in the back of your house to bring natural gas out of some underground rock formation?

-Answer is yeah, there might be.
+Answer is, yeah, there might be.

 And can we look into that, please?

-So I am not without caution.
+So, I am not without caution.

 What I am without is time.